Do you want demographic questions for your surveys?

 Next, Explore the Surveys and Polls Addon

-With WPForms, you can use survey fields to make your forms more effective.
-Add a Likert scale to your WordPress form and accurately measure your survey participant’s experiences or opinions.
+With WPForms, you can also use survey fields to make your forms more effective or add a Likert scale to your WordPress form and accurately measure your survey participant’s experiences or opinions.

 Or add a Net Promoter Score to your form and collect valuable customer perceptions of a specific topic.

 So what are you waiting for?
 Get started with the most powerful WordPress forms builder.
-Afterward, quickly install the surveys and polls addon and create your simple survey form!
-We also have several templates that you can fully customize to get your survey started.
+After that, quickly install the surveys and polls addon and create your simple survey form!

 If this article helped you out, please follow us on Facebook and Twitter for more free WordPress tutorials and guides.